Gerrydh/Project-2018/README.md

 The Iris Flower Dataset is an excellent example of a resource that has become a mainstay of the computing world, particularly for testing purposes.
 New types of sorting and taxonomy models often use the dataset as an input to examine how different technologies will sort and handle datasets.
 The Iris dataset might be used by a programmer for the purposes of testing a decision tree, or a piece of machine learning software.
 This is the reason the Iris Flower Dataset is so interesting to programmers, and such is its popularity, the dataset is built into some coding libraries (techopedia.com).
 The Iris dataset has been analysed via two separate methods.
 First, plotted the dataset onto scatterplots to determine patterns in the data in relation to the Iris classifications.
 Second, developed an application in Java that will run a series of methods on the dataset to extract relevant statistical evidence (Hoey,P).

+The dataset includes the following five attributes:
+   1. sepal length in centimeters
+   2. sepal width in centimeters
+   3. petal length in centimeters
+   4. petal width in centimeters
+   5. class:

+      -- Iris Setosa

+      -- Iris Versicolour

+      -- Iris Virginica

 ## The Importance of Data Analytics

 Data is considered the raw material if the 21st century (1).
 With the availability of data with huge volume, velocity and variety has come the potential to lead to enhance a firms decision making performance with the associated competitive advantage (Chen et al, 2012).
 Decision makers need to be able to gain valuable insights from such quickly fluctuating data by using big data analytics, this will enable them to make better, more informed, and faster decisions.
 In a report by PWC, they propose that all majors should require some foundational knowledge of analytics and the data science process.
 Data visualisation is an excellent example of such knowledge as it mixes art and science, helping students use data to express themselves in creative ways.[4]
 According to Oracle, in 2013 organisations were generating 300TB of data weekly (Ward, J & Barker,A 2013).
 This poses a significant challenge, and oppertunity as companies need to get as much value as possible from this data.
 Later on we will look at how Python can analyse the Iris Dataset which is a small but not insignifcant set.